Mount Spokane State Park

 When you tire of energy bars, electrolytes and other hiking food, you can get a good meal in the bustling hub of Spokane.
 Mount Spokane has eight first-come-first-served campsites and the Quartz Mountain fire lookout, but more camping is available at Riverside State Park only 35 miles away.

-Mount Spokane State Park is a 13,919-acre camping park in the Selkirk Mountains.
-The view at the top of the 5,883-foot elevation includes surrounding states and Canada.
-The forested park features stands of old-growth timber and granite rock outcroppings.
-In winter, the park receives 300 inches of snow.
+Mount Spokane State Park is a 12,293-acre camping park in the Selkirk Mountains with 100 miles of trails and panoramic views from the summit of 5,883-foot Mount Spokane.
+In winter, the park receives approximately 300 inches of snow.

 The state park also features nearly 60 kilometers or 37 miles of Nordic ski trails through widely varying terrain for both classic and skate skiing when there is snow.
 The Selkirk Lodge in the cross-country ski area provides restrooms, water, tables and a wood stove.
 It is open daily from 7 a.m. to 5:30 p.m.
 December through March.
 Along the trails you can enjoy a break at the Nova Hut which offers tables and a wood stove.
 The Nordic trails are professionally groomed five days a week (weather permitting).
 For a daily grooming report call (509) 238-4025.

 Sixteen miles of groomed roads are available for snowmobiles and all types of non-motorized use.
 Other designated trail systems in the park that aren’t groomed are also open to non-motorized use including snowshoeing, back-country skiing and snowboarding, and fat-tire biking to name a few.

 The Vista House can hold up to 50 people and is available from July 1 to Sept.
 15.

 The park has eight standard campsites with water and a flush restroom.
 Maximum site length is 30 feet (limited availability).
 ADA facilities are not available.
 All campsites are first come, first serve.